timmo001/home-panel/docs/docs/login.md

 ## Login

-Once you have created an account, you may get this screen:
+Once you have created an account, you will need to log in.
+Your session will be saved automatically.

-![Login][account-login]

 If you need to create a new account or your credentials have changed, Click the `Create New Account` button.